-You can take your furry animal hiking, but there are restrictions.
+You can take your furry family member hiking too, but there are some restrictions.

-If you want some alone time with your human friends, we have options here for you as well!
+If your pet wants some alone time away from their human family, we have options here for you as well!

 “Dogs are only allowed on two short walking paths in the park—the Gatlinburg Trail and the Oconaluftee River Trail.
 Pets are not allowed on any other park trails.” from the National Park Service

-The Gatlinburg Trail is 1.9 miles long and starts at the Sugerlands Visitor Center.
-The trail is mostly flat and you will find bicycle riders and a place for joggers to run.
-There are no fees, and the trail is handicapped accessible.
+The Gatlinburg Trail is 1.9 miles long and starts at the Sugarlands Visitor Center.
+The trail is mostly flat and you will often find bicycle riders and joggers sharing the trail with you.
+There are no fees, and the trail is also handicapped accessible.
 There is a restroom and camping on site.

 Surgarlands was named so because of all the sugar maple trees in the area.